adnan-laigroo/HospitalManagementSystem/README.md

 # Hospital Management System Project in Spring Boot

-The Hospital Management System project is a RESTful API designed to manage various activities of a hospital, including patient management, doctor management, appointment management, and patient record management.
+The Hospital Management System project is a RESTful API designed to manage various activities of a hospital, including patient management, doctor management, appointment management, patient record management, prescription management, medicine management, and medical test management.
 The project aims to streamline hospital operations, reduce manual work, and improve service efficiency.

 ## Project Objective

 The main objective of this project is to provide an online platform for managing hospital activities.
-The system allows doctors to check appointments, while receptionists can book appointments for new patients.
-By digitizing the workflow, the project reduces manual work, streamlines processes, and improves overall efficiency.
+The system allows doctors to check appointments, view patient records, prescribe medicines, and order medical tests.
+Receptionists can book appointments for new patients, manage patient records, and handle prescription and medical test requests.
+Admins have access to all functionalities and can manage doctors, receptionists, medicines, and medical tests.
+By digitizing the workflow and integrating various functionalities, the project reduces manual work, streamlines processes, and improves overall efficiency.

 ## Actors/Users

-The application has three main actors (users):
+The application has four main actors (users):

-1. Admin: Responsible for managing doctors and receptionists.
+1. Admin: Responsible for managing doctors, receptionists, medicines, and medical tests.
-2. Doctor: Can view appointments, access patient lists, update appointment statuses, and change passwords.
+2. Doctor: Can view appointments, access patient records, prescribe medicines, and order medical tests.
-3. Receptionist: Can add, edit, and view patients and appointments, update appointment statuses, and change passwords.
+3. Receptionist: Can add, edit, and view patients, appointments, prescriptions, and medical test requests.
+4. Pharmacist: Can manage medicines, including adding, updating, and deleting medicines from the inventory.

 ## Functional Requirements